seltaria/social-dashboard/README.md

 Currently statistic took from the data.js file, but it could be easily got from any source.
 <br/><br/>
-This page is available on GitHub Pages: https://seltaria.github.io/social-dashboard/
+This page is available on [GitHub Pages](https://seltaria.github.io/social-dashboard/)
 <br/><br/>
 Developed via React library, fully responsive.
 All development files are in the folder "React files".
 <br/><br/>
-Here's the link on this Frontend Mentor challenge: https://www.frontendmentor.io/challenges/social-media-dashboard-with-theme-switcher-6oY8ozp_H
+Here's the [link](https://www.frontendmentor.io/challenges/social-media-dashboard-with-theme-switcher-6oY8ozp_H) on this Frontend Mentor challenge.